 How can I help my kids develop good media habits?

 When it comes to media and technology, kids really learn what they live.
 According to a Common Sense Media poll, most parents want to cut down their mobile device use, and over one-third of teens do, too.
+(Learn more about the screen time habits of families with kids under 8 in Common Sense Media's most recent research.)
 Here are some strategies for helping your whole family develop healthy media habits.

 Set limits.
 Establish media-free zones and weekly screen-time amounts.
 Aim for a balance of activities throughout the week: reading, playing, exploring, and so on.

 Choose age-appropriate, high-quality media.
 Not everything has to be PBS, but take the time to find stuff that's nourishing.

 Co-view and co-play when you can.
 You won't be able to stop what you're doing every time your kid plays Minecraft, but make an effort to understand -- and even appreciate -- what your kids are doing.
 Ask questions, get them to explain stuff, and listen with an open mind.

 Treat tech as a tool, not a treat.
 Kids who use tablets or smartphones only to play games see only the entertainment side of technology.
 Demonstrate the utility of devices, such as how you send email, use a map, and look up facts.